9-5/StepifyCLI/README.md

 ## Usage
 ```
 1.)
 Find a YouTube video you would like to simplify to step-by-step instructions and copy the URL.
 2.)
-Execute the script by running the command "python StepifyCLI.py"
+Execute the script by running the command "python StepifyCLI.py [YouTube URL]"
 3.)
-Paste the URL into the script when prompted.
+If a URL is not inputted as an argument, then an option to input the URL will appear.
 4.)
-Access the link provided. [future update will have output within the terminal]
+The step-by-step tutorial is outputted to the console in a similar manner to the 'more' command.
 ```
 ---
 ## Credits